Cincinnati Reds: 1941–1969

 World War II and age finally caught up with the Reds, as the team finished mostly in the second division throughout the 1940s and early 1950s.
 In 1944, Joe Nuxhall (who was later to become part of the radio broadcasting team), at age 15, pitched for the Reds on loan from Wilson Junior High school in Hamilton, Ohio.
 He became the youngest player ever to appear in a major league game, a record that still stands today.
 Ewell "The Whip" Blackwell was the main pitching stalwart before arm problems cut short his career.
 Ted Kluszewski was the NL home run leader in 1954.
 The rest of the offense was a collection of over-the-hill players and not-ready-for-prime-time youngsters.

-In April 1953, the Reds announced a preference to be called the "Redlegs," saying that the name of the club had been "Red Stockings" and then "Redlegs."
-A newspaper speculated that it was due to the developing political connotation of the word "red" to mean Communism.
+In April 1953, in a political climate increasingly dominated by anti-Communism, the Reds announced a preference to be called the "Redlegs".
+Saying that the name of the club had been "Red Stockings" and then "Redlegs", The team hoped to avoid any association between the team and the political connotation of the word "red" to mean Communism, but as the New York Times reported, "The political significance of the word 'Reds' these days and its effect on the change was not discussed by management".
 From 1956 to 1960, the club's logo was altered to remove the term "REDS" from the inside of the "wishbone C" symbol.
+The team reverted to the name "Reds" for the 1959 season.
 The word "REDS" reappeared on the 1961 uniforms, but the point of the "C" was removed.
 The traditional home uniform logo was reinstated in 1967.

 In 1956, the Redlegs, led by National League Rookie of the Year Frank Robinson, hit 221 home runs to tie the NL record.
 By 1961, Robinson was joined by Vada Pinson, Wally Post, Gordy Coleman and Gene Freese.
 Pitchers Joey Jay, Jim O'Toole and Bob Purkey led the staff.

 The Reds captured the 1961 National League pennant, holding off the Los Angeles Dodgers and San Francisco Giants, only to be defeated by the perennially powerful New York Yankees in the World Series.